 To create extra fudgy brownies, I always bake them low and slow in the oven, so I applied a similar technique to the microwave.
 Cook the brownie batter at 40% power (low) for 2 minutes 15 seconds (slow-ish) to ensure it stays dense and moist.
 Do not microwave it on HIGH like with other mug recipes!
 The edges will overcook while the center stays raw.

 If the center still looks slightly underdone after microwaving, that’s okay!
 It will continue to cook through as it cools, resulting in a perfectly fudgy brownie.
-(And even if it doesn’t, it’s still safe because it lacks eggs, so you can’t get salmonella!)
+(And even if it doesn’t, it’s still safe because it has no eggs, so you can’t get salmonella!)

 Look at that gorgeous fudginess!
-After only 5 minutes of measuring, 2+ minutes of cooking, and 3 minutes of cooling, you can savor a decadent Skinny Single-Serving Microwave Brownie too.
-That’s just 10 minutes to make a sinfully rich, secretly healthy dessert!
+After only 5 minutes of measuring, 2+ minutes of cooking, and 3 minutes of cooling, you can savor a decadent Healthy Single-Serving Microwave Brownie too.
+That’s just 10 minutes to make a sinfully rich, secretly skinny dessert!

-- 2 tbsp (10g) unsweetened cocoa powder (measured correctly)
+- 2 tbsp (10g) unsweetened cocoa powder (measured like this)

 - 2 tbsp (30mL) water